 The Waldorf School of Lexington provides an arts-integrated academic education.
 We offer a curriculum rich in the humanities and sciences as well as practical and fine arts, grounded in the pedagogical principles and methods of Austrian philosopher and educator Rudolf Steiner.

 Cultivating critical thinking, creativity, and perseverance in our students, we strive to instill an enthusiasm for learning, skills in collaboration, and the confidence to engage in a changing world.

-Adjacent to the 185-acre Great Meadows conservation land, the Waldorf School of Lexington, founded in 1972, serves students from preschool through grade 8.
+Adjacent to the 185-acre Great Meadows conservation land, the Waldorf School of Lexington, founded in 1972, is a co-ed school serving approximately 200 students from preschool through grade 8.
 The school offers a challenging academic program, provided by faculty educated in the understanding of students’ cognitive, emotional, and physical developmental stages.

 A member of a global network of Waldorf schools, WSL provides a rich, rounded curriculum with a balance of academics, arts, music, and physical education.
 Beginning in first grade, the program integrates humanities and sciences with creative arts as well as two foreign languages.
 From grades 3–8, all students study a string or woodwind instrument and play together in a school ensemble or orchestra.
 The dramatic arts animate the curriculum with all elementary students participating in a class play yearly.